Gallery of Fireplaces recently installed by The Kent Stove Co

 Then either follow the onscreen instructions to save your design as a PDF or press Ctrl and PrtScn (print screen - this saves what's on your screen).
 Then you can paste it into a programme like Word and save it.
 Or paste it into an email, press Ctrl V, and send it to us.

 If you have an existing fireplace it may be possible to transform it to accommodate a stove, open fire or a gas or electric replacement.
+This is something we can do for you, all under one roof including fireplace modification or enlargement, plastering or fire chamber lining to make good and new or replacement hearth.
 See some of the examples below that we’ve carried out recently.

 An interesting job we completed in East Kent last year.
 The old brick fireplace was removed ready for a wood stove installation.